-American Airlines (800) 433-7300 aa.com offers daily air service to Belize City.
+American Airlines (800) 433-7300 offers daily air service to Belize City.
 Belize is a two-hour direct flight from Miami, Houston, or New Orleans.
-A $20BZ ($10US) tax and a airport security fee of $2.50BZ ($1.25US) are charged when departing by air from the International Airport to any destination, foreign or domestic.
+A tax and an airport security fee are charged when departing by air from the International Airport to any destination, foreign or domestic.

-Belize has two paved roads and no rail network, so it depends heavily on tiny prop planes that fly frequently to air strips around the country.
+Belize has few paved roads and no rail network, so it depends heavily on tiny prop planes that fly frequently to airstrips around the country.
 Tropic Air (800) 422-3435 and Maya Island Air (800) 521-1247.
 Fly to the domestic airports in Belize City, Gallon Jug, San Pedro.

 Cars can be rented in Belize City.
 But with the road situation (even worse in rainy season), it’s not the best way to get around.

 With a subtropical climate, Belize’s temperature averages 79 degrees but can range from 50-95 degrees.
-Weather is hot and humid, but comfortably offset by tropical sea breezes.
+The weather is hot and humid but comfortably offset by tropical sea breezes.
 July through November marks hurricane season.
 Rainfall is a whopping 13 feet per year, most of it falling between June and November.
 The best time to travel is the dry season between December and May.

 HEALTH AND SAFETY

 While no inoculations are required for travel to Belize, travelers to jungle areas should consider anti-malaria measures.
 Malaria and Dengue Fever are both found here, though they’re fairly uncommon.
-Anti-malarials are recommended for jungle stays (the reasonable alternative — which we prefer — is to make sure you’re not bitten: cover up at dawn and dusk, and use plenty repellent).
-To find a truly effective weapon against these bloodsuckers, try www.mosquito.org for the word on the latest repellents.
+Antimalarials are recommended for jungle stays (the reasonable alternative — which we prefer — is to make sure you’re not bitten: cover-up at dawn and dusk, and use plenty of repellent).

 VISAS AND OTHER OFFICIAL DOCUMENTS